Deduplicate Across Salesforce Leads and Contacts

 Can I select which data is retained in my master record on a field-by-field basis?

 Yes, Insycle allows you to select which field data is retained in the master record using the Fields tab under Step 4.
-See Step 4: Set Master Record and Field Data Retention Rules in this article for more details.
+See Step 4: Control What Field Data is Retained in this article for more details.

 Yes, there are several ways to share details and get approval before merging duplicates.

 You can manually approve master records and mark them in a CSV, then use Insycle to bulk deduplicate down to those master records.
-Consult with this Customize Bulk Deduplication Using Exclusions and Pre-Defined Masters article to learn more.
+See the Customize Bulk Deduplication Using Exclusions and Pre-Defined Masters article to learn more.

-Or, you can run the Merge Duplicates module in Preview Mode, then deliver the preview CSV that Insycle generates.
-The CSV report that Insycle generates includes your entire merge operation down to individual duplicate groups but does not update your live data.
+Or, you can run the Merge Duplicates module in Preview Mode and then deliver the preview CSV that Insycle generates.
+The CSV report includes your entire merge operation down to individual duplicate groups but does not update your live data.
 Then your team can approve the merge based on this report, before running Merge Duplicates in Update Mode.

 Additionally, team members can review duplicates and manually select the master for each record under Step 4.
 Review the Manually Merge Duplicates article for more detail.